Building, cross-building, testing, distributing LLVM and Clang and friends

 This is known as a bootstrap build, where the first stage is built using an existing system compiled and you then use the just-built compiler to build the second stage.
 When editing the CMake options, the most important part to understand is which variables are used across both builds, which only for stage 1, and which are only used for the second stage:

-Enabling a bootstrap build is as simple as adding -DCLANG_ENABLE_BOOTSTRAP=On to CMake and then doing ninja stage2.
+Enabling a bootstrap build is as simple as adding -DCLANG_ENABLE_BOOTSTRAP=ON to CMake and then doing ninja stage2.

 An example bootstrap build that builds X86-only in both cases is:

--DCLANG_ENABLE_BOOTSTRAP=On \
+-DCLANG_ENABLE_BOOTSTRAP=ON \

 -DLLVM_ENABLE_PROJECTS="clang;lld" \